alexdapunt/mailas-blog/content/post/lofoten-islands-by-campervan.md

 Hiking in Lofoten is maybe the main reason why people visit this beautiful area.

-These are some of my favorites that we did:
+These are some of my favorites:

 1. **Ryten**